2sherpas/2sherpas.github.io/_posts/2020-02-17-coding-for-atari-2600-i.md

 ![my-gaming-room]({{site.url}}/{{site.baseurl}}img/post-assets/atari-i-0.jpg)
 {: refdef}

 Why?
-Because It was the my first video console and I spent big part of my childhood playing to Keystone Kapers or Pitfall.
+Because It was my first video console and I spent big part of my childhood playing to Keystone Kapers or Pitfall.

-When I was a child, I was wondering how someone could schedule such cool games, so now that I grew up and I've been programming for years, it's time to answer that question.
+When I was a child, I was wondering how someone could program such cool games, so now that I grew up and I've been programming for years, it's time to answer that question.

 ## A bit of history
 <br>